shanecelis/bevy_minibuffer/README.md

 ```
 ## Easily solicit user for input
 <img align="right" src="https://github.com/user-attachments/assets/03cbb697-8263-41cb-b40f-583d1a25d429"/>

 Ask the user for information.
+Notice that no acts are added.
+One can use
+`Minibuffer` from within any system without having to "buy-in" to the rest of it.

 ``` rust no_run
 # use bevy::prelude::*;